Key Takeaways

 As criminal defense attorneys, part of our job representing people is to understand how to protect civil rights.

-Will a felony conviction mean a lifetime loss of civil rights?
+Will felony conviction mean lifetime civil rights denial?

 A common misconception holds that “any felony conviction will destroy your civil rights to firearms forever.”